Jeffrey-Ede/datasets/README.md

 There are three main datasets containing 19769 experimental STEM images, 17266 experimental TEM images and 98340 simulated TEM exit wavefunctions.
 Datasets are available [here](https://github.com/Jeffrey-Ede/datasets/wiki).

+Scrips and data for variational autoencoders (VAEs) and modifications to t-distributed stochastic neighbor embedding (tSNE) are in the `vaegan` subdirectory.
+Pretrained models are [here](https://drive.google.com/drive/folders/1vdEKgrg6ymsvBO0LnwCPbfpeqZ9Z7Kan?usp=sharing).

 # Interactive Visualizations

 Interactive visualizations can be created by running `display_visualization_files.py`.
 Change values of file location variables (in the script) to display their visualization:

 SAVE_DATA: Full save location of a NumPy file containing a dataset.
-For example, from the datasets [main page](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning/).
+For example, from the datasets [main page](https://github.com/Jeffrey-Ede/datasets/wiki).
 SAVE_FILE: Full save location of a NumPy file containing tSNE map points.
-Files for each visualization are in this repository and have filenames in the form "tsne_*.npy", where * is a wildcard.
+Files for each visualization are in this repository and have filenames in the form "tsne_*.npy" for PCA and `vae_tsne_*.npy` for VAE, where * is a wildcard.

 An optional extra parameter, USE_FRAC, controls the portion of data points that are displayed.
 Use a value lower than 1 if a visualization is slow/unresponsive for a large dataset.